 Here’s another one of my beliefs: I believe that contention is of the devil, so it’s never a good idea to argue doctrine, be confrontational, or belittle others for their beliefs.

-Historically, Mormons have suffered a great deal of persecution, so we are particularly sensitive about allowing all people to worship according to their conscience, no matter how it looks or if it’s different than how we worship.
+Historically, Jews, Mormons, and other minorities have suffered a great deal of persecution, so we are particularly sensitive about allowing all people to worship according to their conscience, no matter how it looks or if it’s different than how we worship.

 I share what I believe and invite others to learn more, but I also understand that everyone will seek answers their own way and according to their own timing.
 I respect that, and believe that God will lead all of us to the life experiences that will carve out a space in our hearts to make room for all of the answers that He wants to share.